2026 GTM AI Summit

 The sessions, in full.

 Each session opens with a live workflow demo, then moves into structured peer discussion.
-The protagonist company changes per rotation - the architecture stays the same.
+The anchor company changes per rotation, the architecture stays the same.

 Session 01 · ABM & Named Accounts